Robotfindskitten

-robotfindskitten (rfk) is a "Zen simulation", originally written by Leonard Richardson for MS-DOS.
+robotfindskitten is a free video game originally written by Leonard Richardson for MS-DOS.
+The game uses ASCII interface in which the player, as the eponymous robot and represented by a number sign "#", must find a kitten (represented by a random character) on a field of other random characters.

-Game
+Gameplay

-robotfindskitten is a free video game with an ASCII interface in which the user (playing the eponymous robot and represented by a number sign "#") must find kitten (represented by a random character) on a field of other random characters.
-Walking up to items allows robot to identify them as either kitten, or any of a variety of "Non-kitten Items" (NKIs) with whimsical, strange or simply random text descriptions.
-It is not possible to lose (though there is a patch that adds a 1 in 10 probability of the NKI killing robot).
+Walking up to items allows robot to identify them as either kitten, or any of a variety of "non-kitten items" with whimsical, strange, or random text descriptions.
+It is not possible to lose (though there is a patch that adds a 1 in 10 probability of the item killing the robot).
 Simon Carless has characterized robotfindskitten as "less a game and more a way of life ...
 It's fun to wander around until you find a kitten, at which point you feel happy and can start again".

-The original robotfindskitten program was the sole entrant to a contest in 1997 at the now-defunct webzine Nerth Pork — the object: create a depiction of "robotfindskitten".
-The concept was originally created by Jacob Berendes, but the only submission he received depicted kittens meeting an untimely end at the hands of malevolent robots.
+Ports

-When the author rewrote the program for Linux in 1999, it gained popularity and now has its own website and mailing lists.
-Since then, it has been ported to and/or implemented on over 30 platforms, including POSIX, the Dreamcast, Palm OS, TI-99/4A, the Z-machine, the Sony PSP, Android, and many more.
+The game has been ported to and/or implemented on over 30 platforms, including POSIX, the Dreamcast, Palm OS, TI-99/4A, the Z-machine, the Sony PSP, Android, and many more.
 Graphical versions, such as an OpenGL version with # emblazoned on an otherwise featureless cube, also exist.
-Remakes of it are also used as programming tutorials, such as for Gambas.
+Remakes are also used as programming tutorials, such as for Gambas.

+In a 2023 study on automated translation of C programs into Rust, robotfindskitten was used as a benchmark program for the translation tools C2Rust and Crown.
+The study reported that the game's source code contains one raw pointer declaration but no raw pointer uses.